-Gun Reform Won't Get Us Anywhere
+'Gun Reform' Won't Get Us Anywhere

 A clear goal does more than just unify.
 It allows you to get really scientific.

 What are the forces at work?
 How can they be addressed?
-In the case of a gun death—there must be a gun available, loaded and accessed.
+In the case of a gun death — there must be a gun available, loaded and accessed.
 It must be fired, and the shot must be fatal.
 This might seem obvious, but making these forces explicit has huge power.
 It allows you to systematically identify, review and prioritize the available options, based on the likely impact and feasibility of implementation.

 So let’s take a quick look at the data.
-It is imperfect—but it’s enough to get started.
+It is imperfect — but it’s enough to get started.
 We know something about the number of people who are hospitalized from gunshot wounds, the stated cause, and the fatality rates.
 We know the number of total reported gunshot wounds is likely highly conservative, some estimates put it more in the 400,000 range, but a conservative figure is that there are at least 100,000 examples of reported gun-shot wounds on average each year.
 We know there are between 270-310 million guns — more than one for every one of the 214 million adults in the country, but we also know that these are not evenly distributed.

 There are about 6 million people who own more than 10 guns each.

-Based on what gun-owners report about how and where they store their guns—more than half keep them accessible and about 8% of those guns are stored loaded — it means there are, in any given year, roughly 11 million opportunities where someone can pick up a loaded gun and fire it with relative ease.
+Based on what gun-owners report about how and where they store their guns — more than half keep them accessible and about eight percent of those guns are stored loaded — it means there are, in any given year, roughly 11 million opportunities where someone can pick up a loaded gun and fire it with relative ease.
 That’s a lot of opportunities for harm.

-With this basic information in mind, let’s come back to the idea of a unifying goal—saving lives.
+With this basic information in mind, let’s come back to the idea of a unifying goal — saving lives.
 What would happen if we truly identified common ground, and set about systematically identifying the options to achieve it?
 Even the NRA has said they’re in favor of reducing gun fatalities.
 So let’s start there.

-Imagine for a moment that we do not yet agree how we’ll get there, but we do agree on the aspiration—to halve the rates of gun death in this country.
+Imagine for a moment that we do not yet agree how we’ll get there, but we do agree on the aspiration — to halve the rates of gun death in this country.
 It’s clear.
 It’s measurable.
 We’ll know when we get there.

 It changes the game substantially, because starting with the end state in mind, allows you to break down complex problems into a very clear set of solutions.

-Of course, people may differ on their hypotheses—the NRA for example, has long held that the issue is inadequate arming (apparently 310 million guns just aren’t enough), but let’s leave that aside for a moment, and simply capture the range of possibilities.
+Of course, people may differ on their hypotheses — the NRA for example, has long held that the issue is inadequate arming (apparently 310 million guns just aren’t enough), but let’s leave that aside for a moment, and simply capture the range of possibilities.
 For a person to be fatally shot, a loaded gun must be accessed, fired, and cause fatal injuries.
 That we can all agree on.

 Then, you can start to lay out and prioritize the full set of choices to achieve your goal.
 That includes both looking at ways to reduce fatalities from injuries, as well as reducing the number of motives people have for firing, and the number of opportunities people have to access weapons.
 So take for example, the issue of how to reduce the number of opportunities people have to access weapons (down from the estimated 11 million today).
 You can think about ways to reduce supply and demand of guns; to reduce access to guns through safer storage, and to reduce the number of guns that are stored loaded.